Fraud Blocker

 What If A Tree From My Property Damages Someone’s Vehicle?

 If a tree on your property falls on someone else’s vehicle, the owner of that vehicle can claim it under their MPI policy.
-If, however, the owner has no coverage, they might ask you to file a claim under your third-party liability coverage.
+If, however, the owner has no coverage, they might ask you to file a claim under your third-party liability coverage

 What To Do If A Tree Falls On Your Home

-How To Prevent Future Tree Fallings
+How Do You Prevent Future Tree Fallings?